 Completed in 1906, it features a colorful exterior facade decorated with multicolored ceramic tiles and glass.
 The interior has stained glass, curved walls, and a wooden staircase that will amaze you because it seems to float on the upper floors.

 Montjuïc is a hill located in the heart of Barcelona, with iconic sites like Montjuïc Castle and the Botanical Garden.
-Did you know that you can visit it with the Spanish tour of the best of Barcelona, which includes the ticket for the Montjuïc cable car?
+Did you know that you can visit it with the Barcelona highlights English tour, which includes the ticket for the Montjuïc cable car?

 From here and other points on the mountain, you will have access to some of the best viewpoints in Barcelona.